alexandrefrancois/alexandrefrancois.github.io/index.md

 ## Introducing [Resonate](/Resonate)

-I will be presenting my paper "Resonate: Efficient Low Latency Spectral Analysis of Audio Signals," at the 50th Anniversary of the International Computer Music Conference 2025 in Boston, MA, USA this June.
+I will be presenting my paper "Resonate: Efficient Low Latency Spectral Analysis of Audio Signals," at the [50th Anniversary of the International Computer Music Conference 2025](https://icmc2025.sites.northeastern.edu), June 8-14 in Boston, MA, USA.

 In the meantime, check out the [Resonate Youtube playlist](https://www.youtube.com/playlist?list=PLVcB_ABiKC_cbemxXUUJXHAQsHEHxPOP1) and the [Oscillators app](https://alexandrefrancois.org/Oscillators/), which demonstrates real-time spectrograms and derived audio features.